Maria Caterina Brignole: Princess of Monaco

 The marriage ceremony took place 15 June 1757 in Genoa per procura without the groom present.
 Maria Caterina came to Monaco by boat accompanied by a suite of the Genovese nobility.
 When they arrived, however, Prince Honoré did not come aboard the ship to welcome his bride.
 When they asked him to do so, he replied that his status as a monarch demanded that she come to him instead.
 The Genovese entourage answered that Maria Caterina, was a member of a ruling family of the Republic of Genoa (her uncles, Gian Francesco and Rodolfo Brignole-Sale, held the dogeship in, respectively, 1746–48 and 1762–64). and refused to do so.
 The ship was therefore stranded offshore for several days, until the predicament was resolved by the couple meeting halfway on a bridge between the boat and the shore.

 The relationship was at first amicable, and the couple had two sons, Honoré IV, Prince of Monaco (born 17 May 1758) and Prince Joseph (born in 1763).
 Maria Caterina was described as beautiful and charming and, initially, as truly in love with her spouse.

 Honoré III was however not satisfied with his life in Monaco, where the political issues were managed by his uncle the Chevalier de Grimaldi, and in the summer of 1760, he left for Paris and left Maria Caterina behind.
 When he eventually allowed her to join him in Paris, the marriage deteriorated, with Honoré spending more and more time with his mistress in Normandy.
 Maria Caterina attended the French royal court and high society life, but was described as an introverted personality who preferred to sit with the elderly during the balls rather than to dance and who did not use make up, but also considered a great beauty.
 Maria Caterina lived in Matignon, where she spent her days with the Prince de Condé, and seldom took part in court life.
 Honoré became more and more jealous, and demanded that she write down her thoughts for him.
 Once, she was alone for several hours with a handsome nobleman, who helped her to open a cupboard which had been stuck.
-After this incident, the jealousy of her husband worsened to the point where it was no longer endurable.